Geoneutrino

+Global map of crustal geoneutrino signal U-Th in TNU.

+Lateral variation of mantle geoneutrino signal predicted for a “thermochemical piles” model.

+Ratio of mantle to total mantle crust geoneutrino signal as predicted from crustal and mantle models shown.

 In nuclear and particle physics, a geoneutrino is a neutrino or antineutrino emitted during the decay of naturally occurring radionuclides in the Earth.
 Neutrinos, the lightest of the known subatomic particles, lack measurable electromagnetic properties and interact only via the weak nuclear force (when ignoring gravity).
 Matter is virtually transparent to neutrinos and consequently they travel, unimpeded, at near light speed through the Earth from their point of emission.
 Collectively, geoneutrinos carry integrated information about the abundances of their radioactive sources inside the Earth.
 A major objective of the emerging field of neutrino geophysics involves extracting geologically useful information (e.g., abundances of individual geoneutrino-producing elements and their spatial distribution in Earth's interior) from geoneutrino measurements.
 Analysts from the Borexino collaboration have been able to get to 53 events of neutrinos originating from the interior of the Earth.

 Most geoneutrinos are electron antineutrinos originating in decay branches of ^{40}K, ^{232}Th and ^{238}U. Together these decay chains account for more than 99% of the present-day radiogenic heat generated inside the Earth.
 Only geoneutrinos from ^{232}Th and ^{238}U decay chains are detectable by the inverse beta-decay mechanism on the free proton because these have energies above the corresponding threshold (1.8 MeV).
 In neutrino experiments, large underground liquid scintillator detectors record the flashes of light generated from this interaction.
 As of 2016 geoneutrino measurements at two sites, as reported by the KamLAND and Borexino collaborations, have begun to place constraints on the amount of radiogenic heating in the Earth's interior.
 A third detector (SNO+) is expected to start collecting data in 2017.
-JUNO experiment is under construction in Southern China.
+The JUNO experiment has begun taking data in Southern China as of late 2025 and the DUNE experiment is now under construction in Lead, South Dakota.
 Another geoneutrino detecting experiment is planned at the China Jinping Underground Laboratory.